katehjd21/katehjd21/README.md

 Welcome to my GitHub!
 I'm a Trainee Software Developer with a background in Physiotherapy, now passionate about building high-quality software solutions.

-✍️ I'm currently completing the Northcoders JavaScript Bootcamp, where I'm gain hands-on experience in modern web development technologies, including JavaScript, React, and Node.js.
+✍️ I'm currently completing the Northcoders JavaScript Bootcamp, where I'm gaining hands-on experience in modern web development technologies, including JavaScript, React, and Node.js.

 🏴󠁧󠁢󠁥󠁮󠁧󠁿 Fun Fact: I’ve had the privilege of running for England a couple of times! 🏃‍♀️